CNR to Launch Second MPA Cohort at Burke Catholic

 The College's Master's in Public Administration Program provides the theoretical background, practical experience, and training necessary for a professional career in public service.
 Its 36-credit multidisciplinary curriculum covers topics of management and leadership, organizational theory, public policy formulation, communications theory, human resource management, budgeting and finance, and program evaluation.

-For further information regarding admission to the MPA program, please contact the Director of Graduate Admissions, Michael Petri, at (914) 654-5256 or email@example.com.
+For further information regarding the information session or admission to the MPA program, please contact the Director of Graduate Admissions, Michael Petri, at (914) 654-5256 or firstname.lastname@example.org.